Mariachi: Women in mariachi

 In the 1940s, the first all-female mariachi band was created, directed by Carlota Noriega, with many more to follow, primarily in the United States.
 These women-led mariachis or musicians faced misogyny for taking on a style of music that was considered to be male-dominated space coming from the machismo ideology.
 To embrace their own machismo form, these female groups would use their femininity and beauty to find success, singing songs about independence, life, heart, and the suffrage movement.
 These female groups adopted the same traje de charro attire that the men but added long skirts and removed the sombreros.

-Women in Mariachi were not socially accepted and were restricted from playing in places including taverns.
+Women in mariachi were not socially accepted and were restricted from playing in places including taverns.
 Once mariachis were in cities, women became more acceptable.
-Schools and teaching mariachi have done a lot for the growth and inclusivity of the genre, allowing many to have careers in music and allowing both hispanic and non-hispanic woman to play the music.
+Schools and teaching mariachi have done a lot for the growth and inclusivity of the genre, allowing many to have careers in music and allowing both Hispanic and non-Hispanic woman to play the music.

 In 1976, the first all-women mariachi group in the US was Las Generalas.
 They made sure to keep their image clean by not drinking or playing late at night in order to make the American public respect mariachi.
+Flor de Toloache is an all-female mariachi band based in New York City founded by Mireya I. Ramos and Shae Fiol in 2008 who have gone on to collaborate with artists such as John Legend, Miguel, Camilo Lara, and Alex Cuba.